Luos-io/Documentation/src/pages/tutorials/bootloader/bootloader.md

 In this tutorial, you will learn to use the bootloader feature offered by Luos technology.

-The setup is simple and is composed of two l0 boards (see [boards](../luos-demo/demo.md) for further informations on boards we are using).
+The setup is simple and is composed of two l0 boards (see [boards](../luos-demo/demo.md) for further information on boards we are using).
 These boards are chained following rules described in [hardware considerations](../../hardware-consideration/electronics.md).

 We will use one of these nodes as a [gate](../../tools/gate.md), and the other as an application node.
 The second node will host a bootloader and you will be able to update its firmware through the gate.
 You need a USB shield to connect on the the first node to complete this tutorial.